 Some of the links in this post are affiliate links.
-This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
+This means if you click on the link & purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

-They Need Unconditional Love And Constant Attention
+1. Unconditional Love and Attention

-This is first on the list of what Golden Retrievers need, and should be a no brainer.
+This is first on the list of what Golden Retrievers need and should be a no-brainer.
 All dogs need to be loved, but I really believe this breed needs constant love and attention.

 If you are looking for a faithful companion that is always by your side, a golden is for you.
 But, if you can’t handle that much togetherness, and need your own space, you should look at a different breed.

-Golden Retrievers do not make great outside dogs, meaning if you are thinking of keeping your dog outside all the time, this breed is not for you.
-Goldens prefer to be inside with their family, so you will need to have enough space to accommodate their size.
+Golden Retrievers do not make great outside dogs.
+If you are wanting to keep your dog outside all the time, this breed is not for you!
+A Golden Retriever prefers to be inside with their family, enjoying the finer things in life, such as the comfort of your couch and bed.

-They Need At Least 2 Hours Of Exercise Daily
+4. They Need At Least 2 Hours Of Exercise Daily

-You will find that the younger the golden, the more effort it will take from you to tire them out.
-Don’t think that you can just let your golden outside to play by himself either, he will be waiting by the door for you to join him.
-Did I mention that goldens love being with their humans?
+If you think that you can just let your Golden out in the yard to play by himself, think again!
+He will be standing at the door looking in at you waiting for you to join him.
+Did I mention that Goldens love being with their humans?!

-Golden Retrievers belong to the sporting group of dogs, and were developed as hunting dogs.
+Golden Retrievers belong to the sporting group of dogs and were developed as hunting dogs.
 These dogs were bred to work, and they need to keep active in order to stay happy.

-They Need To Be Mentally Stimulated
+5. They Need To Be Mentally Stimulated

-Golden Retrievers are very intelligent, in fact they are the fourth most intelligent dog, after the Border Collie, Poodle, and German Shepherd, according to Stanley Coren’s The Intelligence of Dogs.
+Golden Retrievers are very intelligent.
+In fact, they are the fourth most intelligent dog, after the Border Collie, Poodle, and German Shepherd, according to Stanley Coren’s The Intelligence of Dogs.